SAFEGUARDING CHILDREN POLICY

 all employees who undertake activities with children, all service volunteers, all administrative staff

-Wherever we deem it is necessary and appropriate to remove any individual from a position of work in a activity which is regulated under the relevant legislation, we shall also be obliged to make a referral to the Disclosure and Barring Service.
+Wherever we deem it is necessary and appropriate to remove any individual from a position of work in an activity which is regulated under the relevant legislation, we shall also be obliged to make a referral to the Disclosure and Barring Service.

 Safeguarding Children at Events and Activities